AndrejBolecek/Homework/README.md

-test_005: phone format - automated test shall fail due to bug 002 fill all fields except Phone fill Phone textfill with 'this is not phone number' click submit button
+test_005: phone format - automated test shall fail due to bug 002 fill all fields except Phone fill Phone textfield with 'this is not phone number' click submit button
 result: no redirect to welcome page